 Italians can be very strict about their food.
-What shape of pasta goes with a particular sauce, when to drink certain types of coffee and which herbs or other ingredients must or must not be added to certain dishes are considered matters of great importance.
+What shape of pasta goes with a particular sauce, when to drink certain types of coffee and which herbs or other ingredients that must or must not be added to certain dishes are considered matters of great importance.

 But as always happens with immigration, dishes change when they get to another country, adapting to the tastes of the people who live there, and the ingredients available.
-So, many foods you may have thought were classically Italian, are in fact adaptations, and are very hard to find in Italy itself.
+So, many dishes you may have thought were classically Italian, are in fact adaptations, and are very hard to find in Italy itself.

 1. Spaghetti Bolognese

-Head to Bologna, and you won’t find spaghetti served with Bolognese sauce, only tagliatelli.
+Head to Bologna, and you won’t find spaghetti served with Bolognese sauce, only tagliatelle.
 Emilia Romagna, where Bologna is the capital, serves “ragu alla Bolognese” – ‘ragu from Bologna’.
 The sauce is called ragu, not Bolognese.

-We’re really only just starting to use the word ragu in the UK to describe a meaty pasta sauce.Tagliatelli is used because it holds the meaty sauce better.
+Tagliatelle is used because it holds the meaty sauce better.
 And a true Bolognese ragu will be much meatier than the tomato-heavy sauces we serve in the UK; they’ll use just a little tomato paste and no chopped tomatoes at all.